takenet/blip-tools/BLiP Broadcast Plugin/README.md

 # BLiP Broadcast Plugin

- This is a BLiP example plugin made to help users manage distribuiton lists with ease.
+ This is a BLiP example plugin made to help users manage distribution lists with ease.

  Visit the sample [page here](https://blip-broadcast-plugin.netlify.com/).